ika-rwth-aachen/mqtt-in-docker/README.md

 We tell the broker which users and corresponding passwords are allowed to connect by providing an additional password file `mosquitto.passwd` found in [authentication](authentication).
 For now, the file is empty, but it can be filled as described below.

 ### Creating a Password File
-We can use the tool [`mosquitto_passwd`](https://mosquitto.org/man/mosquitto_passwd-1.html) to manage password files for the mosquitto broker.
+We can use the tool [`mosquitto_passwd`](https://mosquitto.org/man/mosquitto_passwd-1.html) to manage password files for the Mosquitto broker.
 The tool is available in the `eclipse-mosquitto` Docker image.

 The password file can either be **appended** with a new user or **overwritten** with a new user, which removes all previously defined users.